Jump Ball

 See the pipeline path

-Jump to Command intent by run mode if your question is operational rather than structural.
+Jump to Which run mode should I pick? when the question is operational rather than structural.

-Use Validation and operational state when you need to know what is contract surface versus pipeline machinery.
+when you need to know which tables are contract surface versus pipeline state.

 Go to Docs boundary if you are editing docs and need to know what is command-owned.